leuka-art/Building-up-to-a-transformer/README.md

 This project implements the foundations of modern deep learning from scratch using NumPy, including automatic differentiation, neural network layers, optimisation algorithms, attention mechanisms and a transformer.

-This repository documents my progression from classical machine learning to deep learning by implementing models from scratch in NumPy — starting with linear regression and building up to a transformer language model, complete with an automatic differentiation engine written from first principles.
+This repository documents my progression from classical machine learning to deep learning by implementing models from scratch in NumPy, starting with linear regression and building up to a transformer language model, complete with an automatic differentiation engine written from first principles.

 ## Contents